Emersonok/Python_Studies/README.md

 +, -, *, /
 ** = exponent
 +=, -=, *=, /= ; to manipulate a value based on previous values

+# Add an Item to python list
+Use .append
+ex: states_nigeria.append("Biafra") this will add Biafra to your states_nigeria list.

+# Change value of an item on python list
+states_nigeria[3] = "Biafra"

+# Add list to list
+Use .extend